Contact Us Log In Sign Up

 EFM Case Study #04: Neonatal Encephalopathy

 New guidelines outlined in the ACOG & AAP Task Force Report on Neonatal Encephalopathy (NE) include scientific updates on specific fetal heart rate patterns, sentinel events, and newborn assessment indicators that may indicate an acute intrapartum hypoxic-ischemic injury that leads to NE or cerebral palsy.
-This monograph reviews the new guidelines in a case study format to improve application.
+This activity reviews the new guidelines in a case study format to improve application.

 $150 CME/CNE: 1.00 Credit interactive